madinatt/E-commerce/README.md

 ## Analysis and Business Questions

 The research aims to address the following key questions:
-1. Analyze profits from each country and quantities of products sold.
+1. Analyze revenues from each country and quantities of products sold.
-2. Highlight the highest buying customer and their originating country.
+2. Highlight the TOP 10 highest buying customers and their originating countries.
 3. Explore products sold, associated profits, and sales quantities.
 4. Identify the top products in stock across different locations.
 5. Investigate the significance of lowest and highest unit prices.